 It's been a few weeks since my last post, which is still a lot better than I've done in the past.
-It's a hard to put my thoughts into words at the moment, but I'll give it my best shot.
+It's hard to put my thoughts into words at the moment, but I'll give it my best shot.
 This post includes mention of the death of a pet and thoughts of self-harm/suicidal ideation.

 The last few years have been incredibly difficult for me.
 Not that I'm under the impression anyone has been having an easy time.
 For me, I think the root of the issue has been isolation.
 In some regards, it's a mess of my own making: moving onto a boat definitely made it hard to maintain friendships, and I cut off contact with my biological family after realizing I didn't want to invest unknown quantities of emotional energy and time into trying to improve relationships that had up to that point largely been a toxic influence on my life.
 Other factors were more ambiguous: because of the pandemic, most of the social activities I enjoy are a risk I can no longer justify; not to mention that my job hasn't really allowed me time for such activities, anyway.
 Ruvi, the best little betta, was there to help make it all more tolerable, but after a struggle with some tumors, I put him down in October before my move.
 There was so much going on, between work and the move, that I couldn't even really process it—I put his body in the freezer until I could find time to lay him to rest properly.